gctools-outilsgc/apache-solr-search/README.md

 $ docker exec -it solr-service bash

 # after logging into the docker container, modify the cronjob file then start service
+# for the groovy scripts, the parameters are in this order : groovy indexing-script.groovy site-addr solr-addr api-key
 $ nano /etc/cron/cron.d/groovy-cron
 $ service cron start
  * Starting periodic command scheduler cron                                                                                                                                         [ OK ]